Generative Modelling of L\'evy Area for High Order SDE Simulation: Generator

+\end{definition} This solves the issue of permutation equivariance, but there is another requirement to be enforced: $\bij = - b^{(j,i)}.$ Hence we want

+It is possible to build this into the architecture itself, but that comes at the cost of doubling the computation time, and results in a bimodal output distribution, which is undesirable.
+Instead, we add an ``anti-symmetric-penalty'' to the generator loss, controlled by the hyperparameter $\lambASP$:

+Indeed, it can be seen empirically that this new formulation leads to substantially better permutation invariance.
+The simplest way to test this is to fix some $\vh \in \R^4$ and let $\vh'$ be equal to $\vh$ with the first two dimensions swapped.
+We then generate two batches of bridge Lévy areas $\tvb$ and $\tvb'$ conditional on $\vh$ and $\vh'$ respectively.
+Finally, we can permute the dimensions of $\tvb'$ in the appropriate way, i.e.

+If the generator is permutation invariant, then this should yield $\tvb \overset{d}{\approx} \tvb'$. \cref{fig:perm_inv} shows the results of such a comparison for a) a somewhat-trained Pair-net generator, and b) a slightly better trained BF generator.

 Another benefit of the Pair-net architecture is that the neural net $\text{PairNN}_{\theta}$ can now be significantly smaller since it does not need to capture the relationship between all the dimensions.
-This comes with the downside of requiring more passes through it (each dimension of $b$ requires its own forward pass), but suitable indexing and batching can make this efficient.
+This comes with the downside of requiring more passes through it (as shown in \cref{fig:pair_net_scheme}, we use a single net to generate all $b$'s, each dimension of $b$ requires its own forward pass), but suitable indexing and batching can make this efficient.
 Indeed, using PairNet results in both a speed-up and greater accuracy (see \cref{sec:Results}).

+Furthermore, we emphasize that the PairNet structure allows us to generate L\'evy area for any dimension $d'$, even though we train the model in a lower dimension $d<d'$.
+From now on, we will take nsz to be the total noise dimension for the complete L\'evy area generation, namely, $\text{nsz} = n \times d$ where $n$ is the latent noise dimension and $d$ denotes the Brownian dimension.
+In the framework of \cref{def:classicalGAN}, our generator is now $G_\theta: \R^{d}\times\R^{\text{nsz}} \rightarrow \R^d\times\R^{a}$ and the evaluation follows \cref{alg:PairNet}.